fau-advanced-separations/CADET-Process/docs/source/getting_started/process_optimization.md

 Additional arguments and keyword arguments can be passed using `args` and `kwargs` when adding the `Evaluator`.
 Optionally, the intermediate results can be cached when different objective and constraint functions require the same preprocessing steps.

-To demonstrate this, a `ProcessSimulator` and a fully configured `FractionationOptimizer` are added to the `OptimizationProblem`.
+To demonstrate this, a `ProcessSimulator` and a `FractionationOptimizer` are added to the `OptimizationProblem`.
 First, `CADET` is configured as usual, and the assertion of cyclic stationarity is enabled.

 ```{code-cell} ipython3